World3D

 send the user to a different cube.

-At the end of the execution of World3D.goToCube()
+At the end of the execution of World3D.goToCube(), an event called

 of the current cube, add an event listener like this: